 The END Fund’s program to end intestinal worms in humans

-Intestinal worms (also known as soil-transmitted helminths) affect more than 1.5 billion people worldwide including 836 million children, according to the World Health Organization.
+Intestinal worms (also known as soil-transmitted helminths) affect more than 1.7 billion people worldwide including more than 1 billion children, according to the World Health Organization.
 The three most common intestinal worms are hookworm, ascaris (roundworm), and trichuris (whipworm).